soundfont/minwoolee/README.md

 timeout
 to
-Times out a member for a specified duration (in minutes, max 28 days).
+Times out a member for a specified duration (max 28 days).
 .timeout <@user> <minutes> [reason]
 Moderate Members

 membercount
 mc
-Displays human, bot, and total member counts in an embed with server icon thumbnail.
+Displays human, bot, and total member counts in an embed.
 .membercount
 None (Embed Links for bot)

-Troubleshooting

-Commands not responding:
-Ensure the bot has View Channels, Send Messages, and Embed Links permissions in the channel (Channel Settings > Permissions).
-For .kick, .ban, or .timeout, verify the bot’s role has Kick Members, Ban Members, or Moderate Members permissions and is above the target member’s role (Server Settings > Roles).
-Check Heroku logs for errors: heroku logs --tail --app your-app-name.

-Moderation commands failing:
-Reinvite the bot with required permissions (Kick Members, Ban Members, Moderate Members) via the Discord Developer Portal.
-Ensure Message Content Intent is enabled in the Developer Portal (Bot > Privileged Gateway Intents).